Women's Electoral Lobby (Australia): History

-The Women's Electoral Lobby (WEL) was formed in 1972 to conduct a large-scale survey of candidates for the federal election of that year.
-WEL's intervention in the election campaign was intended to publicise candidates’ views on issues of interest to women and, simultaneously, to mobilise women's political power.
+The Women's Electoral Lobby (WEL) was founded at a meeting called by Beatrice Faust in her Melbourne home in February 1972, and WEL groups formed soon after in other capital cities and regional centres.
+It was formed to conduct a large-scale survey of candidates for the 1972 Australian federal election.
+WEL's intervention in the election campaign was intended to publicise candidates' views on issues of interest to women and, simultaneously, to mobilise women's political power.
 It achieved both ends and WEL grew into a major feminist non-party, political lobby group.

-WEL was founded at a meeting called by Beatrice Faust in her Melbourne home in February 1972, and WEL groups formed soon after in other capital cities and regional centres.
-Growing out of the Women's liberation movement, WEL expressed the desire of some activists to affect politics in a direct and practical way.
+Growing out of the Women's liberation movement, WEL expressed the desire of some activists to affect government, at Federal and State levels, in a direct and practical way.
 Working in pairs, WEL interviewers pursued and questioned candidates about issues such as equal pay, abortion, child care and sex discrimination.
 The WEL members were shocked to discover how ignorant many male candidates were about issues that were important to women, and the results of their interviews were enthusiastically reported in the media.

+The Australian Federation of Women Voters was founded in 1921 and formally wound itself up and handed the torch to the 10-year-old WEL in 1982, with WEL taking over its role in the International Alliance of Women [page 200].

 In 1979, the Women's Non-Party Political Association, formerly led by Constance Cooke, which was also lobbying for electoral reform for women, wound up in order to support the work of the Women's Electoral Lobby.

 While it is impossible to determine to what extent WEL's electoral activities influenced the outcome (the election of the Australian Labor Party led by Gough Whitlam), it is certain that WEL put "women's issues" on the political agenda.
 In the longer term, WEL's actions meant that, for decades afterwards, political parties took care to formulate and publicise a written women's policy before each election.
 That practice ultimately made individual candidate interviews less illuminating, since candidates were able to echo the party's policy rather than risk exposing ignorance or insensitivity.
 However, the legitimisation of women's policy in the political arena gave considerable leverage to those seeking feminist reform, and created accountability in relation to government commitments made in women's interests.

 In the four decades since its founding, WEL has pursued reforms through a distinctive mix of policy analysis and advocacy.
-It has continued its election work, typically publishing ‘score-cards’ on the parties’ policies and hosting events where candidates are questioned by WEL members and others about their positions.
+It has continued its election work, typically publishing "score-cards" on the parties' policies and hosting events where candidates are questioned by WEL members and others about their positions.
 Since it was established WEL has made over 900 submissions to parliamentary and other inquiries.
 WEL spokeswomen provide media commentary and the organisation has an active website and social media presence.